codefresh-io/docs.codefresh.io/_docs/enterprise/single-sign-on/sso-setup-oauth2.md

 1. Go to the collaborators screen by clicking on *People* on the left sidebar (under User Management)
 1. Add an active user that will be used for testing.
 We recommend you use your own user
+1. Change Login methog by selecting your Auth provider in the SSO drop-down